devtron-labs/devtron/docs/user-guide/security-features.md

 ## Configuring Security Policies

-You can establish security policies for their vulnerabilities through the Security Policies tab, which can be accessed from the left pane by navigating to Security and selecting Security Policies.
+You can establish security policies for their vulnerabilities through the `Security Policies` tab, which can be accessed from the left pane by navigating to `Security` and selecting `Security Policies`.
 Policies are implemented in a hierarchical order, following a specific sequence.
 The order of implementation is as follows, starting from the highest level:

 * **Global**
 * **Cluster**